Haxxnet/Compose-Examples/README.md

 - [Fail2ban](examples/fail2ban) - Fail2ban is an intrusion prevention software framework.
 Written in the Python programming language, it is designed to prevent against brute-force attacks.
 - [Tor-Browser](examples/tor-browser) - Running a Tor browser instance on any headless server.
 - [Firefox](examples/firefox) - Firefox by linuxserver.io allows you to run the popular Firefox web broser on a remote server.
-- [Libreddit](examples/libreddit) - Libreddit is a portmanteau of "libre" (meaning freedom) and "Reddit".
-It is a private front-end like Invidious but for Reddit.
-Browse the coldest takes of r/unpopularopinion without being tracked.
 - [Bibliogram](examples/bibliogram) (deprecated) - Bibliogram is a private front-end frontend to Instagram, similar to Invidous.
 - [Nitter](examples/nitter) - Nitter is an alternative front-end to Twitter, and was inspired by Invidious.
 - [Unify Network Application](examples/unify-network-application) - The Unifi-network-application software is a powerful, enterprise wireless software engine ideal for high-density client deployments requiring low latency and high uptime performance.